JoKerDii/DS-FAS/docs/notes/questions.md

   * Both are ensemble methods to get N learners from 1 learner.
   * Both generate several training data sets by random sampling.
   * Both make the final decision by averaging the N learners (or taking the majority of them i.e Majority Voting).
-  * Both are good at reducing variance and provide higher stability.
+  * Both provide higher stability.

   Differences: